hodaa/xmlToGooglesheet/README.md

 ### Usage

-examples : the header is read by default but if you want disable it so set the header= 0/false the taget node is item by default but if you want change it  pass the target node as second paramter ex:"Plant"
+examples : the header is read by default but if you want disable it so set the header= 0/false the target node is item by default but if you want change it  pass the target node as second paramter ex:"Plant"

 'bin/console xml:feed-data "https://www.w3schools.com/xml/plant_catalog.xml" PLANT --header=1'